Full Moon Rituals: Sacred Herbs & Moon Magic Worldwide

 Examples:

-- For clarity: mugwort, bay, lemon peel
+- Clarity: mugwort, bay, lemon peel

-- For protection: wormwood, rosemary, black salt
+- Protection: wormwood, rosemary, black salt

-- For love: lavender, rose, basil, pink quartz
+- Love: lavender, rose, basil, pink quartz

 Sacred Herbs for Full Moon Rituals